Siemens-Healthineers/nunit/src/NUnitFramework/tests/ExecutionHooks/ExecutiveSummary.md

 # Introduction to NUnit Execution Hooks
 This PR adds a new, lightweight extension mechanism that lets consumers register handlers to run immediately before and after test-relevant methods.
 It exposes these hooks via the `TestExecutionContext` so extensions/attributes can add handlers at method, class and assembly levels.
+From the consumers perspective the execution hooks can be accessed via `TestContext.CurrentContext`.

 # Motivation
-This feature was motivated by the need to support high-level system/acceptance tests that need additional infrastructure to add new extension point useful for logging, screenshots, diagnostic dumps, etc.
-These tests often require additional setup/teardown steps that are not easily handled by existing NUnit extension points.
+For higher level tests it is often necessary to execute user defined functionalities directly before and after test relevant methods, which are:

+- Test methods,
+- SetUp / TearDown methods,
+- OneTimeSetUp / OneTimeTearDown methods,
+- BeforeTest / AfterTest methods of ITestAction.

+One example of such a use case is logging.
+We create extensive test protocols.
+In order to protocol that a specific method has started and finished, the user code needs to be notified about it.

 # Delivery model
 The feature is delivered in vertical slices.
-This PR (Slice 1) implements synchronous **before/after hooks for test methods** and the plumbing to create, register and invoke them.
+This PR (Slice 1) implements synchronous before/after hooks for **Test Methods** and the plumbing to create, register and invoke them.
 Subsequent PRs will add other hook points, outcome calculation and async modes.

 # Design Goals